 Vet school course requirements are more extensive than for medical school.
 Most vet schools require two semesters of coursework in each of the following: general chemistry, organic chemistry, general biology, and general physics.
 All courses should include corresponding labs.
 In addition, most schools require biochemistry and microbiology.
 Applicants will sometimes take these at other colleges or universities.
 In addition to referring to the Veterinary Medical School Admission Requirements Guide (available at OCS), students should expect to consult with individual schools about requirements.

 Graduate Record Examination (GRE)

-Most veterinary schools required the GRE general test; a few schools require GRE biology subject test in addition.
+Most veterinary schools required the GRE general test; a few schools also require the GRE biology subject test.
 Some programs will consider MCAT scores in lieu of the GRE.

 For all but a handful of non-participating schools, students apply through a centralized application service, the Veterinary Medical College Application Service (VMCAS).
 Completed applications are sent from VMCAS to the individual schools beginning a few weeks prior to the application deadline (around late September).
 Be sure to research individual schools regarding their application procedures.

 Students do not need a committee letter from their House Premedical Committee; letters from individual faculty and supervisors are sent directly to VMCAS.
 VMCAS encourages applicants to use their online, electronic letter of recommendation format (eLOR).
 All but one U.S. vet program (Texas A&M) participate in VMCAS.